hydrogen-dev/raindrop-sdk-js/README.md

 This package provides a suite of convenience functions intended to simplify the integration of Hydro's [Raindrop authentication](https://www.hydrogenplatform.com/hydro) into your project.
 An equivalent [Python SDK](https://github.com/hydrogen-dev/raindrop-sdk-python) is also available.
 Raindrop is available in two flavors:

-## Raindrop Enterprise
+## Enterprise Raindrop
-Raindrop Enterprise is an enterprise-level security protocol to secure APIs.
-The open-source code powering Raindrop Enterprise is available [here](https://github.com/hydrogen-dev/smart-contracts/tree/master/hydro-token-and-raindrop-enterprise).
-For more information, please refer to the [Raindrop Enterprise documentation](https://www.hydrogenplatform.com/docs/hydro/v1/#Raindrop).
+Enterprise Raindrop is an enterprise-level security protocol to secure APIs.
+The open-source code powering Enterprise Raindrop is available [here](https://github.com/hydrogen-dev/smart-contracts/tree/master/hydro-token-and-raindrop-enterprise).
+For more information, please refer to the [Enterprise Raindrop documentation](https://www.hydrogenplatform.com/docs/hydro/v1/#Raindrop).

-## Raindrop Client
+## Client Raindrop
-Raindrop Client is a next-gen 2FA solution.
-The open-source code powering Raindrop Client is available [here](https://github.com/hydrogen-dev/smart-contracts/tree/master/raindrop-client).
+Client Raindrop is a next-gen 2FA solution.
+The open-source code powering Client Raindrop is available [here](https://github.com/hydrogen-dev/smart-contracts/tree/master/raindrop-client).

 ## Installation